sakeena81/OCT2020-4WEEK/README.md

 Where do i start?...

-firstly I had hardcoded the records into the table, visually it loomked more or less perfect, and my trainer was impressed...till he saw the code.
-So had to start that again. the second time round, I had managed to make what seemed to be a sata submission form for HR, but the code was mostly in HTML.
+firstly I had hardcoded the records into the table, visually it looked more or less perfect, and my trainer was impressed...till he saw the code.
+So had to start that again. the second time round, I had managed to make what seemed to be a data submission form for HR, but the code was mostly in HTML.
 ## Possible improvements for future challenges